 4. She Was Supposed to Give a Speech on Domestic Violence the Day She Died

 On the day that she died, Steenkamp was scheduled to deliver a speech about domestic violence at a high school in her hometown.
 Steenkamp had dealt with domestic violence before, even having to get a restraining order against an ex-boyfriend.

 After she died, Steenkamp’s mother delivered the speech that Steenkamp herself had written.
-Her mother took sections of the speech word-by-word and delivered it at her old high school.
 The speech touched on domestic abuse, family relationships and Reeva’s struggles to break into the modeling industry.

 I hope that you all had an amazing Valentine’s Day and you were spoiled with love and roses and chocolates.
 Go home and tell your parents, your siblings and your neighbors that they are appreciated and you will go to bed with a happy heart and an open mind for the future.